codemeleon/seqPanther/README.md

 # Usages

-seqPanther contains four commands, which can be accessed using `seqPanther --help` or just `seqPanther`:
+seqPanther contains four commands, which can be accessed using `seqpanther --help` or just `seqpanther`:

 ## CodonCounter

-This command help is accessible using `seqPanther CodonCounter` or `seqPanther codoncounter --help`.
+This command help is accessible using `seqpanther codoncounter` or `seqpanther codoncounter --help`.

 ## SeqIn

-This command help is accessible using `seqPanther SeqIn` or `seqPanther SeqIn --help`.
+This command help is accessible using `seqpanther nucsub` or `seqpanther nucsub --help`.

 ## SeqPatcher

-This command help is accessible at `seqPanther SeqPatcher` or `SeqPatcher --help`.
+This command help is accessible at `seqpanther seqpatcher` or `seqpanther seqpatcher --help`.

 # Example